 - Increasing temperature and changing precipitation patterns.
 Rising temperatures and shifting rainfall patterns are likely to increase the intensity of both floods and droughts.
 Average annual precipitation in the Northeast has increased 10 percent since 1895, and precipitation from extremely heavy storms has increased 70 percent since 1958.
 During the next century, annual precipitation and the frequency of heavy downpours are likely to keep rising. - Impacts to the Great Lakes.
 Lake ecosystems will also be affected by the changing climate.
 Warmer temperatures may cause more algal blooms, which can harm fish and degrade water quality.
-If severe storms become more frequent, then sewer overflows will become more frequent, and more pollutants are likely to run off from the land into the Great Lakes.
-Increased algal blooms and water pollution could threaten water supplies and require recreational beaches to be closed more often for health reasons. - Impacts to Human Health.
-Climate change is likely to amplify the threats to human health.
-Vulnerable populations are more likely to experience the negative effects of climate change, including children, the elderly, the sick, and the poor.
-The risk of some diseases carried by insects may also increase.
+If severe storms become more frequent, then sewer overflows will become more frequent, and more pollutants are likely to run off from the land into the Great Lakes, which could threaten water supplies and require recreational beaches to be closed more often for health reasons. - Reduced winter recreation.
+Warmer winters may bring more rain and less snow to upstate New York.
+A decline in snowfall would mean less snow cover for recreational industries, like skiing, snowboarding, and snowmobiling, and it would harm the local economies that depend on them.

+- Impacts to Agriculture.
+Longer frost-free growing seasons and higher concentrations of atmospheric carbon dioxide could increase yields for many crops, notably soybeans.
+But increasingly hot summers are likely to reduce yields of corn, one of the state's most important crops.
+Higher temperatures cause cows to eat less and produce less milk, so a warming climate could reduce the output of milk and beef, which together account for a large proportion of the state's farm revenues. - Impacts to human health and equity.
+Climate change will have a variety of public health consequences, including heat-related illnesses, allergies, asthma, water and food borne illnesses, cardiovascular disease, and others.
+The risk of some diseases carried by insects may increase.
 The ticks that transmit Lyme disease are active when temperatures are above 45°F. Warmer winters could lengthen the season during which ticks can become infected or people can be exposed to the ticks.
 Higher temperatures would also expand the area that is warm enough for the Asian tiger mosquito, a common carrier of West Nile virus.
+Climate change may also exacerbate heat related and respiratory illnesses.